Kartchner Caverns State Park.

 The Nā Pali Coast of Kauai, Hawaii.

-Beautiful and stunning coastline made world-famous by numerous movies, including King Kong and Pirates of the Caribbean: On Stranger Tides, the Nā Pali Coast on the beautiful Hawaiian island of Kauai is truly a sight to behold.
-Its uniquely jagged and forested landscape gives it an otherworldly vibe, not found (probably anywhere) on Mainland, U.S.A. …
+Beautiful and stunning coastline made world-famous by several well-known movies, including King Kong, Jurassic Park, and Pirates of the Caribbean: On Stranger Tides, the Nā Pali Coast on the beautiful island of Kauai, Hawaii is truly a sight to behold.
+Its uniquely jagged and forested landscape gives it an otherworldly vibe, not likely found anywhere …

 Continue reading The Nā Pali Coast of Kauai, Hawaii.